-NEW ESC OPEN CALL 2024: Click here
+ESC OPEN CALL 2025: Click here

-STPLN Interdisciplinary program is a ten-month European Solidarity Corps experience for three young, ambitious and aspiring creatives to hone their skills, refine their portfolio and gain first-hand experience working within the Creative and Cultural Industries.
+The program is a ten-month European Solidarity Corps experience for three young, ambitious and aspiring creatives to hone their skills, refine their portfolio and gain first-hand experience working within the Creative and Cultural Industries.
 Funded by MUCF through the Erasmus + ESC Program, this project offers a unique experience to participants to work on a variety of creative projects alongside the team at STPLN in Malmö, Sweden.

 〰️

-STPLN Interdisciplinary Program
+The Interdisciplinary Program

-〰️ STPLN Interdisciplinary Program
+〰️ The Interdisciplinary Program

-Each edition takes place between the beginning of September and the end of June, the following year.
-Located at STPLN—an incubator for creative projects and meeting point for design, art, technology, science and crafts—participants work within a dynamic environment and gain access to a large network of doers, thinkers and tinkerers in different fields.
+Located at STPLN — an incubator for creative projects and meeting point for design, art, technology, science and crafts —participants work within a dynamic environment and gain access to a large network of doers, thinkers and tinkerers in different fields.
 STPLN is located in the charming city of Malmö, southern Sweden.
 The city offers a unique independent (and young) culture scene, a diversely international population, and a beach that is always < 30 minute bike ride away on any of the cities 500km of bike paths.

 To get a head start, we recommend you to prepare your portfolio beforehand. as well as going through some of frequently asked questions at the FAQ page here.